Mémoires d'Outre-Tombe: Publication

 After fragmented public readings of his work in salons, in 1836 Chateaubriand yielded the rights to his work to a society that published it until his death, paying him accordingly.
 Having obtained this economic stability, he completed the work with a fourth set of volumes.
 In 1841 he wrote an ample conclusion and kept revising parts of the work until 1847, as evidenced by the revision dates in the manuscript.

 Chateaubriand originally intended for the work to be published at least fifty years after his death, but his financial troubles forced him, in his words, "to mortgage [his] tomb".

 English translations

 There have been a number of English translations.
 An abridged translation by Robert Baldick was first published by Alfred A. Knopf in 1961, and later, in paperback, by Penguin Books in 1972.
 British author Anthony Kline published a complete translation in 2005 that is freely available for non-commercial use.
 A New York Review Books edition translated by Alex Andriesse was published in 2018, covering the years 1768–1800 (first 12 of 42 books), with a second volume, covering 1800–1815 (books 13 to 24), released on September 27, 2022.
-Volume 3, covering 1815–1830, will be published on December 2, 2025.
+Volume 3, covering 1815–1830 (books 25 to 34), was published on December 2, 2025.